realdoomsboygaming/JitStreamer/README.md

-# SideJITServer Installation Guide
+# JitStreamer Installation Guide

-This guide will walk you through the process of installing and running SideJITServer on your host computer and iPhone.
+This guide will walk you through the process of installing and running JitStreamer on your host computer and iPhone.

 # Computer Setup